blaofood.com Listed by krybit Ransomware Group

 B'Laofood Joint Stock Company (formerly B'Laofood Company Limited until March 25, 2026) is a Vietnamese leading manufact...

 On July 1, 2026, the Vietnamese food manufacturer B'Laofood Joint Stock Company appeared on the leak site of the ransomware group Krybit.
-The company, formerly known as B'Laofood Company Limited until its name change on March 25, 2026, had internal files exfiltrated during a ransomware attack.
+The company, formerly known as B'Laofood Company Limited until its name change on March 25, 2026, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Krybit listed B'Laofood on its dark web leak site, claiming to have stolen internal company files.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the breach as involving internal files taken after the attackers gained access to the company's systems.

 The incident follows the company's rebranding earlier in 2026.
 No confirmed timeline for the initial breach or data exfiltration has been publicly detailed beyond the July 1 listing date.
 Ransomware.live has tracked the claim on the Krybit leak site.